qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Return in `finally` block swallows any exception thrown in the `try` or `catch` block.
 The method will return the value from `finally`.
 - Interrupt.
 Some libraries ignore interrupt.
 Interrupt may break class initialization that contains IO.
 - Thread pool does not log exception of tasks by default.
 You can only get exception from the future object.
 Don't discard the future.
 And `scheduleAtFixedRate` task silently stop if exception is thrown.
+- Literal number starting with 0 will be treated as octal number. (`0123` is 83)

 ### Golang